What is the 10th:

 Convert this decimal to a fraction.

-What is the lowest common multiple of sixteen and twenty four.
+What is the lowest common multiple of twelve and fifteen.

 Find the: